gopheracademy/gopheracademy-web/content/advent-2015/geographical-data-manipulation-using-go.md

 # Creating images
 [github.com/llgcode/draw2d](https://github.com/llgcode/draw2d) is a
 pure go 2D vector graphics library.
-After choosing a backend (image, pdf, ...) you can setup transformation matrix and start drawing in your own coordinates system.
+After choosing a backend (image, pdf, ...) you can setup a transformation matrix and start drawing in your own coordinates system.
 In our case we want to have the center of our coordinates system at the center of the image and a scale such that the earth will use as much space as possible.